akash-network/website/src/content/Docs/getting-started/quick-start-guides/akash-console/index.md

 ![image](./assets/12.png)

-Once the example is deployed, you can easily close it and get refunded as well.
+Once the 'Hello World' application is deployed, you can easily close it and get refunded.
 Just click the Close option and once again approve the transaction:

 ![image](./assets/13.png)